 Findings: Effects of Cannabis on Autism

 Researchers have found what they believe to be a potential link between autism and cannabinoid receptors, particularly cannabinoid 2 receptors (CB2), within the endocannabinoid system2,5,7,9.
 One study found that the cell mutations in the brain that have been previously associated with autism block the action of molecules that act on CB2 receptors.
-These CB2 receptors are the same ones that the cannabinoids found in cannabis, tetrahydrocannabinol (THC) and cannabidiol (CBD) act upon3.
+These CB2 receptors are the same ones that the cannabinoids found in cannabis act upon3.
 A similar study also found that mice with autistic-like behavioral issues possessed upregulated CB2 receptors8.
 Another discovered this same prevalence in the upregulation of CB2, but in human subjects11.
 These findings regarding the CB2 receptors support the theory that autism could be caused by a disruption of the brain’s ability to send clear signals and in turn raises the possibility that using cannabinoids found in cannabis can restore communication to allow for proper cell function and communication3.

 States That Have Approved Medical Marijuana for Autism

 Pennsylvania is the only state to have approved medical marijuana for autism.

 A number of other states do, however, consider allowing marijuana for conditions that are not specified in their list of approved conditions.
 An approval or physician recommendation is required for consideration.
 These states include: California (any debilitating illness where the medical use of marijuana has been recommended by a physician), Connecticut (other medical conditions may be approved by the Department of Consumer Protection), Massachusetts (other conditions as determined in writing by a qualifying patient’s physician), Nevada (other conditions subject to approval), Oregon (other conditions subject to approval), Rhode Island (other conditions subject to approval), and Washington (any “terminal or debilitating condition”).